Using F# for testing

 Twenty six low-risk ways to use F# at work (part 3)

-This post is a continuation of the previous series on -- how can you get your hands dirty with F# in a low-risk, incremental way, without affecting any mission critical code?
+This post is a continuation of the previous series on low-risk and incremental ways to use F# at work -- how can you get your hands dirty with F# in a low-risk, incremental way, without affecting any mission critical code?

 In this one, we'll talk about using F# for testing.